 - Are on a human scale (rather than larger, impersonal scales such as a whole nation).

 - Involve some form of association or connection, which may include a sense of identify and belonging.
 The connection can be geographic (e.g., a town or neighbourhood), affiliation (e.g., a school community), special interest (e.g., skateboarders) or online (e.g., online discussion groups).

 - Include some form of boundaries.
 At times the boundaries can be quite blurred.
 For example if we think of a school community, there would be little debate that it includes students, their parents and teachers, but it could also include some grandparents, some residents living near the school, some local businesses with an interest in the school and various other stakeholders.
 Even if the boundaries of a community can be easily defined (e.g., people living in a certain neighbourhood), there can be people within that “community” (e.g., who live in the neighbourhood), who feel very much part of the community and those who feel quite excluded.
 As Moore and his colleagues5 suggest, what matters most are people’s perceptions of what communities they belong to, rather than some other object measure.

 Community engagement is also difficult to define.
 Many definitions of community engagement focus on vertical community engagement, particularly in relation to planning and decision making.
 The following are two useful examples of such definitions.

-According to the United Nations International Conference on Engaging Communities :
+According to the United Nations International Conference on Engaging Communities6: